-A grand collision between two galaxies of comparable mass (called major merger) is not destructive event, but rather a transformation, as the two galaxies, after merging, form a new galaxy with a new morphology.
+A grand collision between two galaxies of comparable mass (called major merger) is not a destructive event, but rather a transformation, as the two galaxies, after merging, form a new galaxy with a new morphology.
 Individual stars do not collide during the merger, as they are tiny compared to the distances between them.
 The two galaxies pass through each other and complex, time-varying gravitational interactions redistribute the energy of each star in such a way that a new bound galaxy forms.
 Gas clouds instead collide along the course of the merger: new stars form, and streams of gas flow in the nuclear region of the newly forming galaxy.
 The massive black holes in the grand collision behave like stars.
 A key question for the eLISA science case is: do black holes coalesce as their galaxies merge?

 The fate of black holes in merging galaxies can only be traced using numerical simulations at the limits of current numerical resolution.
-Not only isolated black holes are tiny, but also binary black holes are.
-They form a tight binary system within a galaxy when the mass in stars enclosed in the binary orbit becomes negligible compared to the total mass of the binary M, and their Keplerian velocity exceeds the velocity of the stars, $\sigma$ .
-This occurs when their relative separation $a{\rm B}$ decays below about $GM/\sigma^2$ , i.e. when $a{\rm B} \leq 10^{-4} - 10^{-5} R{\rm gal}$ .
+A pair of black holes form a tight binary system within a galaxy when the mass in stars enclosed in the binary orbit becomes negligible compared to the total mass of the binary M, and their Keplerian velocity exceeds the velocity of the stars, σ .
+This occurs when their relative separation $a{\rm B}$ decays below about GM/σ^2 , i.e. when $a{\rm B} \leq 10^{-4} - 10^{-5} R{\rm gal}$.
 Binary black holes on the verge of coalescing within less than a Hubble time are even smaller, as they touch when their separation is of the size of the event horizon.
-The timescale for coalescence by gravitational waves only is a sensitive function of the binary separation, scaling as $a^4$ (Peters, 1964).
-Therefore, gravitational waves guide the inspiral only when a is less than a critical value $a{\rm GW} \sim 0.003 a{\rm B} (M/10^6 {\rm M}{\odot})^{1/4}$ (using scaling relations) that is of 0.01 pc - 0.001 pc for a circular binary in the eLISA mass interval.
-Typical orbital periods at $a{\rm GW}$ are of a few years to tens of years, and the hole's relative velocities are as high as 3000 km/s - 5000 km/s.
+The timescale for coalescence by gravitational waves only is a sensitive function of the binary separation, scaling as a^4 (Peters, 1964).
+It turns out that in a dense stellar environment, gravitational waves guide the inspiral only when a is less than a critical value $a{\rm GW} \sim 0.003 a{\rm B} (M/10^6 \,{\rm M\odot})^{1/4}$ (Quinlan, 1996) that is of 0.01 pc - 0.001 pc for a circular binary in the eLISA mass interval.
+Typical orbital periods at $a{\rm GW}$ are of a few years to tens of years, and the hole's relative velocities are as high as $3000 \,{\rm km/s} - 5000 \,{\rm km/s}$.

 Black holes have to travel a distance from 0.1 kpc - 10 kpc down to 0.01 pc - 0.001 pc, before entering the gravitational wave inspiral regime, in a galaxy.
-Given the huge dynamical range, different physical mechanisms are guiding their sinking (Colpi and Dotti, 2011).
+Given the huge dynamical range, different physical mechanisms guide their sinking (Colpi and Dotti, 2011).
 We can distinguish four phases for the dynamics of black holes on their way to and after merging:

-- 1. the pairing phase, when the black holes pair on galactic scales following the dynamics of the galaxies they inhabit until they form a Keplerian binary (on pc scales); - 2. the binary phase, when the Keplerian binary continues to harden at the centre of the galaxy remnant; - 3. the gravitational wave phase, when black hole inspiral is dominated by loss of energy and angular momentum by gravitational waves; and finally - 4. the recoiling phase, when the now single black hole either oscillates or escapes the galaxy following gravitational recoil.
+- the pairing phase, when the black holes pair on galactic scales following the dynamics of the galaxies they inhabit until they form a Keplerian binary (on pc scales); - the binary phase, when the Keplerian binary continues to harden at the centre of the galaxy remnant; - the gravitational wave phase, when black hole inspiral is dominated by loss of energy and angular momentum by gravitational waves; and finally - the recoiling phase, when the now single black hole either oscillates or escapes the galaxy following gravitational recoil.